vamsiraj2019/Hotel_Reviews-/README.md

 Used Tfidf Vectorizer to convert the reviews into numeric vectors.
 Developed  machine learning models using reviewtext (numeric vectors) only and checked the metrics.
-Applied Grid Search to get the best hyper parameter for the ensembled and base models
+Applied Grid Search to get the best hyper parameter for the ensembled and base models Develop a recommendation system(Collaberative Filtering) using the ratings data available clustered  information related to hotel visits using kmeans